Open-Streaming-Platform/open-streaming-platform/README.md

 ## Installation

 ### Standard Install
-OSP has only been tested on Ubuntu 18.04 and Recent Debian Builds.
+OSP has been tested on Ubuntu 18.04 and Recent Debian Builds.
 The installation script may not work properly on other OS's.

 Clone the Gitlab Repo
 ```